 Private Water Systems

-The mission of the DCGHD is to minimize the threat of surface water and ground water contamination in order to prevent disease transmission and to protect the quality of surface and ground water.
+Sanitarians at DCGHD work to minimize the threat of surface water and ground water contamination in order to prevent disease transmission and to protect the quality of surface and ground water.
 This includes ensuring Private Water Systems are safe in our community.
 Private water Systems are permitted and inspected by DCGHD Sanitarians.